 In the U.S., that means another party is legally prevented from reproducing, distributing, displaying or performing the protected work, or from making another work derived from the copyrighted work (i.e., derivative works) without permission of the holder.

 A registered copyright is therefore one of the best legal bargains available.
 Worldwide protection for your work is available for $35.

 One of the techniques people used before the 1976 Copyright Act, in order to save the $6.00 copyright registration fee at the time, was to mail themselves the material they wished to protect and not open the envelope when the post office delivered it to them.
 They believed — erroneously — that such a process would constitute copyright protection.
 Ironically, although that process was not effective then, it can be effective now to help prove in court that an unregistered work was created at a certain time and, therefore, if another party had access to the material, infringed copyright rights at a later time.

 What is required now to prove copyright protection, if you do not have an official registration from the Copyright Office, is your date of creation of the work.
 Accordingly, various date-stamped mechanisms can help prove your date of creation, such as YouTube videos, email correspondence with attachments, etc.

-Needless to say, however, copyright registration is the preferred method to establish your copyright rights.
-As mentioned above, a copyright registration can be applied for online for $35.
+Needless to say, however, registration is the preferred method to establish your copyright rights.
+A registration can be applied for online for $35.
 You can access the Copyright Office website in order to register your work through the library of Congress site, www.loc.gov or directly at www.copyright.gov.